MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/11-OrgData-Retrieving-Emails-Events.md

     :::image type="content" source="../media/viewing-calendar-events.png" alt-text="Viewing Calendar Events":::

 1. In addition to searching for calendar events using the `search/query` API, Microsoft Graph also provides an `events` API that can be used to search calendar events as well.
 Locate the `searchCalendarEvents()` function in *graph.service.ts*.

-It creates start and end date/time values that are used to define the time period to search.
+1. The `searchCalendarEvents()` function creates start and end date/time values that are used to define the time period to search.
 It then creates a URL that can be used to call the `events` endpoint of Microsoft Graph and includes the `query` parameter and start and end date/time variables.
 A GET request is then made and the results are returned to the caller.

     ```typescript
     async searchCalendarEvents(query:string) {